freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/troughs.md

 [Modern troughs with mechanical switches](https://docs.missionpinball.org/en/latest/mechs/troughs/#option-2-modern-trough-with-mechanical-switches) are covered by this type.

 The ball drains from the playfield directly into the ball stack, and every ball slot has an associated switch.
 When a ball gets ejected, the remaining balls move down simultaneously to the next position.
-During that movement, their switches get first opened and then closed again when they reached the next position.
+During that movement, their switches get first opened and then closed again when they reach the next position.
 The time of this movement is defined by *Roll Time*.

 *The animation on the right shows a 6-ball trough filled with three balls.
 It starts by ejecting a ball, followed by draining that ball, rolling back onto the stack.*